Demagogue: Donald Trump

 Multiple sources have described Donald Trump as a demagogue.
+During the 2016 presidential campaign, Trump employed a number of rhetorical strategies which took advantage of the democratic crisis in the US and helped him to win the election.
+Trump has presented himself as the people's champion, proclaiming his presidency as the only means to "make America great again" in a form of national redemption.
+One key feature of this relies on his anti-immigration platform and immigration policies, such as mass deportations and building a wall between Mexico and the United States, stances which form a large part of his appeal to his supporters.
+At times his anti-immigration rhetoric has drawn parallels to Hitler, most notably when he remarked that immigrants are "poisoning the blood" of the US.
+This position, which Trump and his administration has repeatedly expressed, embodies an "us vs. them" mentality which has often been a feature of populism.

+Narendra Modi

+Narendra Modi, the Prime Minister of India since 2014, is described as a demagogue for his religiously divisive politics as well as his promotion of Hindutva ideology.

 Positive demagoguery

 Tactical demagoguery

-Some scholars have challenged the consensus that demagoguery is necessarily a bad form of leadership and rhetoric.
-In Demagogues in American Politics, for example, Charles U. Zug argues that demagoguery can be legitimate and even good if integrated into a broader strategy for political reform and if coupled with a robust rationale for political change.
+In Demagogues in American Politics, Charles U. Zug argues that demagoguery can be legitimate and even good if integrated into a broader strategy for political reform and if coupled with a robust rationale for political change.
 Zug contrasts classical or traditional approaches to demagoguery, which assume that demagogues are motivated by vicious intentions (such as an unrestrained desire for power), with a modern approach that focuses on the external words and deeds that demagogues use to advance political goals.
 Relatedly, as Princeton Classicist Melissa Lane has argued, in pre-Socratic antiquity demagogues were originally viewed as neither inherently good nor inherently bad, but rather as advocates for the common people (as opposed to the oligarchs).
 Zug has argued that conceiving of demagoguery as an inherently negative practice incentivizes political actors to weaponize the label "demagogue"; as a consequence, otherwise innocent victims—such as the supposed leader of Shays' Rebellion, Daniel Shays—can be inaccurately branded as vicious, unscrupulous leaders.